gustavgb/ivan/packages/ivan-web/src/content/getting-started.md

 ## What's next?

-Right now I think I have reached a threshold for actually using and testing IVAN, but of course there are many more things to add.
+Right now I think Ivan have reached a threshold for actually being usable and testable, but of course there are many more things to add.
 Do you have any ideas?
 Please let me know!
 Write an email to me at [hello@gustavgb.com](mailto:hello@gustavgb.com).

-Good luck with IVAN!
+Good luck with Ivan!